Kabrie/vibrantabhi19.github.io/_posts/2016-12-10-activation-function-in-neual-network.md

 # History of Activation function.

 The Mark 1 Perceptron machine was the first implementation of the perceptron algorithm, the first learning algorithm for neural network.
 This machine used a unit step function as a kind of "Activation Function"(No such term existed at that time.)
 But there was no concept of loss function and no concept of back propagation.
 Then in late 60's a paper came out titled ["Perceptrons, Adalines and Backpropagation"](http://isl-www.stanford.edu/~widrow/papers/bc1995perceptronsadalines.pdf).
 This was the first multi layer perceptron network.
-Then in 1986 a research paper by Rumelhart came them emphasised the use of back propagation and after this the concept of back propagation became very popular, the paper also talked about loss function so this was a major advacement in Neural Network.
+Then in 1986 a research paper by Rumelhart came them emphasised the use of back propagation and after this the concept of back propagation became very popular, the paper also talked about loss function so this was a major advancement in Neural Network.
 After this the domain of Neural Network remained quite for many many years.
 Though many small development took place in these year but it was late 2000's that boosted the world of Neural Network.
-Here are links of some research paper that happened in the 2000's, (espically have a look at the Microsoft reasearch paper of 2012)
+Here are links of some research paper that happened in the 2000's, (especially have a look at the Microsoft research paper of 2012)